Zeioth/idoven-technical-challenge/README.md

 * Before leaving staging, we must modify the tests to self-clean data.
 * According to the requirements, admins can create users.
-  But the requirements do not specify the fact a admin shouldn't probably be able to create other admins.
+  But the requirements do not specify the fact a admin shouldn't probably be able to create users with the role 'admin'.